 Skip to content

-Take advantage of the Blooming season at the Lyndale Park Rose Garden
+Take Advantage of the Blooming Season at the Lyndale Park Rose Garden

-Ron is the kind of groom who make an effort to please his fiancé.
-He doesn’t speak, only when he has something relevant to say.
-Nath is a very natural woman (compared to girls wearing half a pound of make-up).
-She is gifted with charm and a large smile that make you feel happy even on a bad day.
+Ron is the kind of groom who makes an effort to please his fiancé.
+He doesn’t speak unless he has something relevant to say.
+Nath is a very natural woman (compared to girls wearing half a pound of makeup).
+She is gifted with charm and a large smile that makes you feel happy even on a bad day.
+If I needed to pick adjectives to describe both of them and their relationship, I would say honest, simple, genuine.

 — romantic kiss —